oxnr/awesome-notes/Business/Principles.md

 ## Learning

 - Everything has to be simple and sexy
-- Can't be to core because than requirements explode and people built it themselves
+- Can't be too core because than requirements explode and people built it themselves
 - For the others where it isn't core its not important enough to buy or prioritize
 - Everybody including my mom has to understand
 - Don't overengineer solutions keep it stupid simple